Summary

 Keeping children’s teeth healthy

-- Offer tap water regularly.
-Most of Victoria’s tap water has fluoride in it, which is good for teeth.
+- Offering tap water regularly.
+Fluoride in tap water is a natural substance which helps protect against tooth decay.
+Most of Victoria’s tap water has fluoride in it, which is good for teeth and safe to drink.

 Where to get help

-- Dental Health Services Victoria provide public dental services through the Royal Dental Hospital Melbourne and community dental clinics, for eligible people.
-For more information about public dental services Tel.
-(03) 9341 1000, or 1800 833 039 outside Melbourne metro
+- Oral Health Victoria provide public dental services through the Royal Dental Hospital Of Melbourne and community dental clinics for eligible people.
+For more information about public dental services call (03) 9341 1000, or 1800 833 039 (outside Melbourne metro)

 - Roberts-Thomson K 2011, ‘Oral health messages for the Australian public.
 Findings of a national consensus workshop’, Australian Dental Journal, vol. 56, no. 3, pp. 331–335.